cowniflow/TLM/README.md

 ## Test Case Data

-A synthetic dataset and forcing was created, which the model can be tested with.
-This repository also contained the corresponsing parameter, model output and plots.
+A synthetic lake dataset and forcing data were created, which the model can be tested with.
+The repository also contains the corresponsing parameter, model output and plots.

 ## TODO Zenodo